4 Tips for Inclusive Collaboration on Hybrid Teams

 Many teams are reopening offices because they believe in the importance of relationship building—and all the benefits that come free with working in person.
 In person, it's easy to have informal and quick conversations about work or your weekend.
 These conversations happen easily as you're swinging by your teammate's workspace, or when you're running into them over lunch or in the hallway.

-Remote team members may not be in these spaces, but that doesn’t mean they should miss out on those casual chats.
+Remote employees may not be in these spaces, but that doesn’t mean they should miss out on those casual chats.
 As a workaround, give remote and in-office team members shared virtual spaces.
+This is a great way to foster inclusive collaboration and make sure your remote teammates aren't excluded.

 Coworking is a low-pressure way for hybrid teams to connect over their work.
 Teams can jump into a coworking room in Remotion whenever they want to work alongside their peers, listen to music, and pop off mute for the occasional side-bar chat.
 Coworking with Remotion helps make space for your hybrid teams chat and work alongside each other—even if they aren’t working from the same place.

-By giving hybrid team members ways to connect, you encourage the everyday chats that build relationships and rapport within your entire team.
+By giving hybrid team members ways to connect, you encourage the everyday chats that build relationships and foster inclusive practices with your entire team.

 Ask your hybrid teams how they want to collaborate

 Be transparent with your team as you try out these suggestions.
-Let them know you’re working to help everyone collaborate with each other and that you welcome their feedback.
-They’ll appreciate the opportunity to share their ideas, and their input will help you create processes that make everyone—remote or not—feel involved.
+Let them know you're working to help create a more inclusive practices for collaboration and that you welcome their feedback and diverse perspectives.
+They’ll appreciate the opportunity to share their ideas, and their insight will help you create inclusive practices that make everyone—remote or not—feel involved.

 The case for virtual coworking: build a connected remote culture.